DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

   });
 </script>
 ```
+*Simple XSS to trigger our stored job from our original XSS, which poisoned the Redis cache.*

 ![The first highlighted line demonstrates that we are indeed session riding by successfully interacting with `/login` and then sending our `POST /api/login`.
 Since we can authenticate, we can tell `/api/admin/scrape` to grab our stored job `2813308004` that we set in our original stored XSS, which poisoned the Redis cache.
 Finally, we can see `/api/request-quote` executing our job. ](/img/Hacking_the_Modern_Stack/Untitled%2010.png)

-The first highlighted line demonstrates that we are indeed session riding by successfully interacting with `/login` and then sending our `POST /api/login`.
+*The first highlighted line demonstrates that we are indeed session riding by successfully interacting with `/login` and then sending our `POST /api/login`.
 Since we can authenticate, we can tell `/api/admin/scrape` to grab our stored job `2813308004` that we set in our original stored XSS, which poisoned the Redis cache.
-Finally, we can see `/api/request-quote` executing our job.
+Finally, we can see `/api/request-quote` executing our job.*

 ![Webhook response from our `cmd` payload.](/img/Hacking_the_Modern_Stack/Untitled%2011.png)

-Webhook response from our `cmd` payload.
+*Webhook response from our `cmd` payload.*

 Grab the flag out of your webhook response and decode it!
 Good game!
 If you run the exploit chain on the CTF instance rather than your local instance, you can see the flag: `HTB{qu3u3d_my_w4y_1nto_rc3}`.